azerothcore/azerothcore-wotlk/data/sql/base/database-squash.md

 > [!CAUTION]
 > These steps are only for project maintainers who intend to update base files.

-We ONLY squash into BASE files.
-We never move files.
+During the DB squash procedure, we do NOT move files.
-ARCHIVE dir is UNUSED.
+The archive dir is NO longer used as part of the DB squash procedure, but simply as a place where to move update files when they get too many.

-All update files ALWAYS exist in the updates dir.
+Moving files to the archive folder is NOT part of the squash procedure anymore.

 as the `updates` table in base files always will contain the entries from the updates dir they will never be run again on a clean setup.